 The Outer Banks Preservation Association and the National Park Service have partnered in a pack it in, pack it out program.
 What does this mean?
 Just like with camping, all beachgoers are responsible for taking everything off of the beach that they took on the beach every day.
 That includes everything from beach equipment to trash to cigarette butts.
 Unlike in other areas, you aren’t allowed to leave your beach equipment over night to claim your space for the following day.
 Psst!
 That includes behind the dunes as well!

 If you’re walking about and happen to see a stray piece of trash like a water bottle or an old can, snag it and trash it (or recycle it if the situation allows), especially if you’re on the beach and already have a designated trash bag.
 While it may seem like picking up one piece of trash may not do a whole lot, it will make an impact if we all do the same.

 In the vacation rental industry, we see a little bit of everything.
 We have chalked it up to a little term that we refer to as “vacation brain”.
 No judgement, we’ve all been there!
 But tell your vacation brain to take a hike when it comes to energy conservation.
 Turn off lights when you leave a room, turn the TV off when you leave for the day, maybe don’t blast the AC and open the windows...

 Excuse me, what?
-You heard us correctly.
+Yup, it's a thing.
 Light pollution is essentially any artificial light in the night environment.
 What every person who has ever watched over a turtle nest wants to ask you is to please, please turn off your ocean-facing exterior lights at night when they aren’t in use or you are sleeping.
 The artificial lighting reduces the nesting success of sea turtles, so while that may seem silly, it’s actually a big deal for our little friends in the sea.